sunzhida/COMP4461_2017Fall_Lab4/README.md

 python --version
 ```

 in CMD.
-If the feedback is Python `2.7.XX`, then you can go for the next step.
+If the feedback is Python `2.7.XX`, then you can go to the next step.

 ### How to install NAOqi SDK?